Agenda

 Opening Ceremony

-• Nadine Abou Zaki is the Founder and Executive Chair of the “New Arab Woman Forum (NAWF)” and the Editor-in-Chief of “Al Hasnaa” magazine.
-She is the author of several publications: “De Femme à Homme” (2012), “Le Lieu et le corps / Al Makan Wal Jasad” (2010) and “Introduction aux Épîtres de la Sagesse” (2006).
+Nadine Abou Zaki is the Founder and Executive Chair of the “New Arab Woman Forum (NAWF)” and the Editor-in-Chief of “Al Hasnaa” magazine.
+She is a lecturer in Philosophy at the American University of Beirut.

-• Mr. Mazen Hayek, Group Director of PR & Commercial Affairs, MBC Group
+Group Director of PR and Commercial Affairs, mbc Group

 Prior to joining MBC Group, he was Managing Director of MS&L in the MENA Region.